Park Lane International School

 Park Lane International School is an independent international day school located in Prague, the Czech Republic.
 The Park Lane student community consists of 600+ students, representing more than 40 nationalities.
 The home to foreign student ratio is 54% to 46%.

 The EYFS, Primary and Secondary campuses currently cater for children from Pre-Nursery (aged 2–3) to Year 13 (aged 16–18).
-Following its IB World School accreditation in February 2018, Park Lane has recently expanded to accommodate pupils (aged 16–18), who study the International Baccalaureate Diploma Programme at the senior school branch at the Klárov site of Prague 1 campus.
+Following its IB World School accreditation in February 2018, Park Lane has recently expanded to accommodate pupils (aged 16–18), who study the International Baccalaureate Diploma Programme at the IB Diploma Centre in Úvoz street (Also in Prague 1 – Malá Strana).

 Although classified as a British international school, because of its location in the Czech Republic, Park Lane also offers an intensive Czech programme for all pupils.
 This programme ensures that Park Lane's students pass their annual Czech state examinations as required by Czech law.

 History

-Park Lane International School opened in 2006.
+Park Lane International School opened in 2007.
 Within 7 years, it had grown into a full-scale Primary school with 180 pupils on roll.
 In 2013, the Secondary school campus at Valdštejnská was opened.
 The Senior school site, located at Klárov, opened in the 2017/2018 academic year.
-The school caters for 600+ students from the EYFS through to Secondary school.
+The school caters for 700+ students from the EYFS through to Secondary school.

 Locations

 Park Lane International School opened its first campus at Prague 5 Bertramka accommodating children aged from 2 to 6 years.
 The Prague 5 Bertramka campus accommodates the Early Years Foundation Stage.

 The School's primary campus has its headquarters in a building called Norbertov at Prague 6.
 Norbertov, which originally served as a kindergarten and was built by the church in 1904.
 The school is located in Střešovice.

 Another part of the Střešovice-Prague 6 campus is the Sibeliova branch, a villa with a purpose-designed garden that is home to the Early Years Foundation Stage.
 The Prague 6 Střešovice campus accommodates children from Nursery to Year 5.

 The Secondary school, which opened in September 2013, is situated in the district of Malá Strana in a building situated directly alongside the walls of Prague Castle and close to Malostranská metro station and a major tram stop which serves several different routes.
 Surrounded by its own walled gardens and terraces in a plot measuring 3000m2, the building was used as an embassy for several decades.

-The latest addition to the Prague 1 campus, located a short walk away from the Prague 1 Valdštejnská building, is the Klárov branch, which caters to students in the final four years of Secondary school and is a registered location for Cambridge IGCSE and IB Diploma examinations.
+The next addition to the Prague 1 campus, located a short walk away from the Prague 1 Valdštejnská building, was the Klárov branch, which caters to students in the years 10-11 of Secondary school and is a registered location for Cambridge IGCSE and IB Diploma examinations.

+As of 2022, Parklane added a new campus to its arsenal at Úvoz, next to the historic Prague castle.
+This campus is used primarily for IB Students ranging from ages 16 to 18.